 As a scholar of American and African American Studies, Melissa has published three books, four book chapters and seven peer reviewed articles, that introduce new ways of looking at migration, ethnicity, race and gender in the US via both scholarly and creative interventions in the fields of Latin@, Latin American, American and African American Studies.
 She has presented at numerous conferences as well as been invited to such universities as Jadavpur University (Kolkata, India), Seoul National University, Syracuse University, SUNY Potsdam, Swarthmore University, University of Notre Dame, University of Chicago, and University of Long Island - BK to share her work.
 Her dissertation, “A Mexican State of Mind: New York City and the New Borderlands of Culture" establishes a much needed dialogue between African American and Borderlands studies by considering the recent history of Mexican migration to New York within the context of a much longer history of black and brown laboring bodies.

 For more information, contact me to the right.

 To see my download my full CV, see blow.

 To learn more, get together for coffee, or plan a reading, project or event, please use the contact form below.
-You can also read her new blog about life, writing and research and new initiative Freedom School!
+You can also read her new blog about life, writing and research in Mexican-York!